krishan57gupta/Lymphatic_adipose_paper/README.md

 ## Data availability

-No raw or processed biological data are stored in this GitHub repository.

 The raw FASTQ files and processed data are deposited under the private GEO accession **GSE251702**.
 During peer review, reviewers should use the private reviewer token supplied in the manuscript.
 The token is intentionally not repeated in this public code repository.

-Do not commit FASTQ, BAM, loom, H5AD, RDS, count-matrix, or other large data files to GitHub.
-The included `.gitignore` excludes these formats.

 ## Analysis overview